-FEDERAL LEGISLATION Legislation Hazardous Waste Relevant Details in Legislation Legislation Federal Transportation of Dangerous Goods Act Hazardous Waste Waste Dangerous Goods Relevant Details in Legislation Section 3 - Application of Act The Act applies to the Transportation of all dangerous goods in Canada.
-Dangerous goods are the following: Class 1 - Explosives Class 2 - Compressed gases Class 3 - Flammable or combustible liquids Class 4 - Flammable solids Class 5 - Oxidizing substances Class 6 - Poisonous and infectious substances Class 6 - Poisonous and infectious substances Class 7 - Nuclear substances Class 9 - Miscellaneous Section 5 - Safety Requirements, Standards and Marks No person shall handle, offer for transport, transport, or import dangerous goods unless they comply with all safety requirements, have the means of containment and transport for the material, and can display the prescribed safety marks.
-Section 7 - Emergency Response Assistance Plans The person offering for transport or importing certain dangerous goods must have a Minister-approved ERAP prior to transport.
-Section 15 - Monitoring Compliance An inspector can inspect any vehicle transporting dangerous goods to ensure compliance to this Act.
-Section 18 - Duty to Respond If there is an accidental release of a dangerous good in excess of the prescribed amount as outlined in the TDG Regulations, the person in charge of the material at the time of discharge has the responsibility to immediately report the incident to the 24-Hour Spill Report Line at (867) 920-8130.
-The person responsible for making the report shall take all danger to public safety that may occur as a result of the release.
+FEDERAL LEGISLATION Legislation Hazardous Waste Relevant Details in Legislation Federal Transportation of Dangerous Goods Act Waste Dangerous Goods - Section Classical Clascocci Clascocci Classical Classical Classical Classic Relevant Details in Legislation on 3 - Application of Act Act applies to the Transportation of all dangerous goods in ada.
+Dangerous goods are the following: lass 1 - Explosives lass 2 - Compressed gases lass 3 - Flammable or combustible liquids lass 4 - Flammable solids lass 5 - Oxidizing substances lass 6 - Poisonous and infectious substances lass 7 - Nuclear substances lass 8 - Corrosives lass 9 - Miscellaneous on 5 - Safety Requirements, Standards and Marks erson shall handle, offer for transport, transport, or import rerous goods unless they comply with all safety irements, have the means of containment and transport for naterial, and can display the prescribed safety marks. on 7 - Emergency Response Assistance Plans person offering for transport or importing certain dangerous is must have a Minister-approved ERAP prior to transport. on 8 - Means of Containment ainment must display all the necessary safety marks prior to g sold, delivered, distributed, imported, or otherwise iported. on 15 - Monitoring Compliance ispector can inspect any vehicle transporting dangerous is to ensure compliance to this Act. on 18 - Duty to Respond re is an accidental release of a dangerous good in excess of irrescribed amount as outlined in the TDG Regulations, the on in charge of the material at the time of discharge has the onsibility to immediately report the incident to the 24-Hour Report Line at (867) 920-8130.

-Table B1 Summary of Federal Legislation ---------- ----------------------------- ------------ -------------
+Table B1 - Summary of Federal Legislation ((continued) -------------------- -------------------------- -------------